 - (1) Continuation in a Specialization program is by recommendation of the Department concerned and requires a GPA of at least 5.5 in each of the preceding Fall/Winter periods.
-See description of Specialization programs of individual departments for additional requirements relating to promotion in the Specialization program. - (2) A student who fails to attain the standard necessary for continuation in the Specialization program will be required to withdraw from that program.
+See description of Specialization programs of individual departments for additional requirements relating to promotion in the Specialization program.
+Students must be in good standing in the Specialization program in order to graduate. - (2) A student who fails to attain the standard necessary for continuation in the Specialization program will be required to withdraw from that program.
 In so doing, the student may apply to transfer to the General program in the Faculty.
 Students applying to transfer from a Specialization to the General program must meet the continuation GPA of 5.0. - (3) A student who fails to complete the requirements for a Specialization degree in the fourth year may be granted the General degree forthwith on application if the courses taken and the standing attained are satisfactory.
-Such students must apply to transfer to the General program. - (4) For graduation, a program of at least ★120 credited to the degree. - (5) BSc Specialization degrees with Distinction are awarded when students achieve a GPA of at least 7.5 on the last ★60 if the student was enrolled in a normal course load (★30) during each Fall/Winter of the last two years.
+Such students must apply to transfer to the General program. - (4) For graduation, a program of at least \star 120 credited to the degree. - (5) BSc Specialization degrees with Distinction are awarded when students achieve a GPA of at least 7.5 on the last ★60 if the student was enrolled in a normal course load (★30) during each Fall/Winter of the last two years.